Chinese nuclear submarine sank during construction, US says – DW – 09/27/2024

 Chinese nuclear submarine sank during construction, US saysSeptember 27, 2024

-China's latest nuclear submarine sank during its construction earlier this year, a senior US defense official said Thursday.
+China's latest nuclear submarine sank during its construction earlier this year, senior US defense officials said on Thursday.

 Satellite images from June showed cranes at the Wuchang shipyard where the Zhou-class attack submarine would have been docked.

-These images indicate that it likely sank between May and June, the official said.
+These images indicate that the vessel likely sank between May and June, US officials told news agencies including the Associated Press and Reuters.

-The current status of the submarine has not been confirmed by China.

 The sinking of the submarine was first reported by the Wall Street Journal.